hadialqattan/relies-on/README.md

   # the rest of the jobs...
 ```

-This would terminate the `CD` workflow if the latest `CI` workflow run has faild.
+This would terminate the `CD` workflow if the latest `CI` workflow run faild.

 **Optional action inputs (arguments):**